 Applying is EasyApplying to Emory University is done online through the Common Application or the Coalition Application.
 Students have the freedom to select either application, and the Admission staff is not, in any way, partial to one application over the other.
 Both applications offer the same personalized options to all students: to apply to either Emory College, Oxford College, or both and to select the desired admission plan.

-Read more about our holistic review process in this Emory Magazine article: Shaping the Freshman Class.
+Read more about our holistic review process on the Inside Emory Admission blog.

 Important aspects of our holistic review process include evaluating:

 - Academic Preparation—This is a given, but curriculum, grades, and test scores matter.
-We typically look for students who've taken a more rigorous course load (which can vary from high school to high school, and we take it into account) and have done well in those classes.
+We typically look for students who've taken a more rigorous course load (which can vary from high school to high school, which we take into account) and have done well in those classes.

 - Recommendation Letters—Teachers know you best in the classroom, and we want to know what they think about you.
 You don't have to only ask teachers for recommendations if you've done great in a class that came easy to you (although that is OK!).
 Think about teachers of classes where you struggled and overcame the challenges.
 They've seen a different side of you that may be beneficial for us to know about.

 - Personal Statements and Essays—This is your place to show us who you are.
 We're looking for students who have a voice, who are intellectually curious, and have demonstrated an engagement with the world around them.
-Take time to pick the topic that suits you best, and be sure to proofread, proofread, and proofread again before submitting it.
+Take time to pick the topic that suits you best, and be sure to proofread before submitting it.

 - Time Outside of Class—We seek students who will contribute well to the life of the university.
 While our student body is small compared to many other national universities, Emory has a campus life program comparable to much larger schools.
 What will you gain from our community and what will you give?
 Whether you've been involved in clubs, sports, a job, or community service, we want to know what gets you excited and makes you happy.

-Emory College of Arts and Sciences is a true fit for a student who values academic independence and the resources of one of the largest cities in the country.
+Emory College of Arts and Sciences is a true fit for a student who values academic independence and the resources of a big city.
 At Emory College, you will find a transformative liberal arts experience backed by the resources and opportunities of a world-class research university.
 Classes are taught by professors who are both leading scholars in their fields and exceptional teachers.
 Learning is enriched by a student body that comes to Emory from all around the globe.
 A student's academics and life outside of class are enhanced by hands-on industry access and internship opportunities.